elexis-eu/elexifier/docs/elexifier-user-guide.md

 ![](images/xml-suggestions.png)

->**NOTE:** The elements search is case-sensitive.
+>**Note:** The elements search is case-sensitive.

 Once you are happy with the information that you have entered, click **Update** in the top-right corner to update the transformation.
 For an example, see [here](#Asimpletransformation).

 #### 1.2.3.
 Advanced editing options
 Sometimes simply selecting the XML element or specifying the path is not enough.
-In those intances, you can use the following advanced editing options:
+In those instances, you can use the following advanced editing options:
-1. Optionally, use **EXCL.** to define the element which should not be included in the transformed dictionary.
+1. Use **EXCL.** to define the element which should not be included in the transformed dictionary.
 See [Exclude elements](#Excludeelements) for an example.
 2. You can join elements to transform multiple XML elements in the input into one core element.
 See [Join elements](#Joinelements) for an example.
 2. Select the value to be included in the transformed dictionary:
     - **Element inner text**: extract the inner text of the element